PSYCH 109 : Mind, Brain and Behaviour

 - Describe the major theories of cognitive development throughout the lifespan, together with evidence that tends to support or undermine these theoretical approaches.
 (Capability 1, 2 and 3)

-- Be familiar with the major divisions and structures of the human brain, and be able to describe the main functions of important brain structures.
+- Identify and describe the major divisions and structures of the human brain, and be able to describe the main functions of important brain structures.
 Be able to describe the structure and function of nerve cells.
 (Capability 1, 2, 3 and 6)